-Figure 1-1 shows the amount of renewable energy in quadrillion British thermal units (Btu) consumed in the U.S. from 1949 to 2022 as provided by the U.S. Energy Information Administration (EIA).
+Figure 1-1 shows the amount of renewable energy in quadrillion British thermal units (Btu) consumed in the U.S. from 1949 to 2023 as provided by the U.S. Energy Information Administration (EIA).
 Until the early 2000s hydroelectricity and woody biomass were the dominant sources of renewable energy.
-Since then, biofuels (mainly corn-based ethanol), wind and solar have increased rapidly as sources of renewable energy with wind becoming the main source of renewable energy starting in 2019.
-In 2022, biofuels, wind, and solar combined to contribute 63 percent of the 13.2 quadrillion Btu of renewable energy consumed in the U.S., reducing the combined contribution of hydroelectricity and wood to 34 percent.
-The two main factors that caused the rise in corn-ethanol use as a fuel are its use as a replacement for the oxygenating additive MTBE in gasoline, which started being phased out in 2000, and the Federal Renewable Fuel Standard, first authorized in the 2005 Energy Policy Act and then expanded in 2007, which created mandates for the production of biofuels.
+Since then, biofuels (mainly corn-based ethanol), wind and solar have increased rapidly as sources of renewable energy with biofuels becoming the main source of renewable energy starting in 2016.
+In 2023, biofuels, wind, and solar combined to contribute 61 percent of the 8.2 quadrillion Btu of renewable energy consumed in the U.S., reducing the combined contribution of hydroelectricity and wood to 28 percent.
+The two main factors that caused the rise in corn-ethanol use as a fuel are its use as a replacement for the oxygenating additive methyl tertiary-butyl ether (MTBE) in gasoline, which started being phased out in 2000, and the Federal Renewable Fuel Standard, first authorized in the 2005 Energy Policy Act and then expanded in 2007, which created mandates for the production of biofuels.

-Figure 1-1: Renewable energy consumption in the U.S. (1949-2022) (Data source: Energy Information Administration (EIA) [1])
+Figure 1-1: Renewable energy consumption in the U.S. (1949-2023) (Data source: EIA [1])